Campaign Money “Arms Race” Goes Nuclear

 Some fundraisers have defended the system, saying campaign donations are an extension of free speech.
 But Krumholz says what's really going on is that politicians and donors are building relationships they can use to their advantage.

-According to her group, since last year, PAC donations to candidates in Maine were relatively small, totaling $21,000 and ranking the state 50th in the nation.
+According to her group, since last year, PAC donations to New York candidates totaled more than $10.4 million, ranking the Empire State fifth in the nation.

 She says voters need to be very careful about secretive groups with innocent-sounding names that often fund dishonest political ads.